ouspg/CryptoCourse/Week5Exercises/README.md

 ## Task 2: Timing attack

-In this task we will implement side-channel attack on MAC verification on target application.
+In this task we will implement a side-channel attack on MAC verification on target application.
 More precisely, implement a timing attack for the following scenario.

 ***“Timing attacks on MAC verification” section of the course book (pages 140-142)  are very useful in this exercise.***